arXiv/zzzArchived_arxiv-zero/README.md

 ### Docker

 1. Setup [Docker CE using the instructions for your OS](https://docs.docker.com/engine/installation/)
+2. Build arxiv-base (`cd arxiv-base;  docker build -t arxiv-base:latest .`) if not using a registry.
-2. Build the Docker image, which will execute all the commands in the [`Dockerfile`](https://github.com/cul-it/arxiv-zero/blob/master/Dockerfile):
+3. Build the Docker image, which will execute all the commands in the [`Dockerfile`](https://github.com/cul-it/arxiv-zero/blob/master/Dockerfile):
     `docker build -t arxiv-zero .`
-3.  `docker run -p 8000:8000 --name container_name arxiv-zero` (add a `-d` flag to run in daemon mode)
+4.  `docker run -p 8000:8000 --name container_name arxiv-zero` (add a `-d` flag to run in daemon mode)
-3. Test that the container is working: http://localhost:8000/zero/api/status
+5. Test that the container is working: http://localhost:8000/zero/api/status
-4. To shut down the container: `docker stop container_name`
+6. To shut down the container: `docker stop container_name`
-5. Each time you change a file, you will need to rebuild the Docker image in order to import the updated files.
+7. Each time you change a file, you will need to rebuild the Docker image in order to import the updated files.
+Alternatively, volume-mount selected parts of your home directory such has .ssh and .gitconfig in your `docker run` command if you wish to be able to push modifications to github.

 #### Clean-up